-Why are pit bulls able to be fixed for $30?
+Why are Pit Bulls able to be fixed for a discounted rate?

 Sadly, the majority of dogs in shelters are pit bulls or pit bull mixes.
 Pit bulls also have larger litters than most breeds.
 Animal Friends is working to make the majority of the pit bull population reside in loving homes instead of the street or shelters.